-This dual constraint of achieving environmental results and integrating evolving digital tools, with the resulting implications on how to design, greatly amplifies the importance of the early stages of projects and disrupts established practices : scheduling and content of studies, material specifications and building methods, project economics, the need for more upstream collaboration with manufacturers and contractors.
+This dual imperative - delivering environmental performance while integrating ever-evolving digital tools - has major implications on how we design.
+It greatly increases the importance of the early stages of a project and disrupts established routines: study planning and content, material specification and construction choices, project economics, and the need for earlier engagement with manufacturers and contractors.

-These changes in methodology place very real demands on all stakeholders : contracting authority (coordination of objectives, adequate planning and councelling to town officials), project owner, consultants, design team, and contractors.
+These changes place very real demands on all actors: contracting authority (coordination of objectives, adequate planning and councelling to town officials), project owner, consultants, design team, and contractors.

 Our approach facing these stakes